 (c) Business ethics awareness and compliance program and internal control system.
-This paragraph (c) does not apply if the Contractor has represented itself as a small business concern pursuant to the award of this contract or if this contract is for the acquisition of a commercial item as defined at FAR 2.101.
+This paragraph (c) does not apply if the Contractor has represented itself as a small business concern pursuant to the award of this contract or if this contract is for the acquisition of a commercial product or commercial service as defined at FAR 2.101.
 The Contractor shall establish the following within 90 days after contract award, unless the Contracting Officer establishes a longer time period: